AmirabbasHamdipour/Nokhodgram/README.md

 2. Open the project in B4A.

-3. Set your Supabase API URL and Key inside the configuration module (`Config.bas` or similar).
+3. Set your Supabase API URL and Key.

 4. Compile and run on your Android device.